tdwg/website/content/pages/community/osr/material-sample/index.md

 ---

-# MaterialSample Task Group Charter <br />A Task Group of Observation & Specimen Records Interest Group
+# MaterialSample Task Group Charter

+A Task Group of the [Observation & Specimen Records Interest Group](../)

 ## 1. Convenors